latex3/fontspec/README.markdown

 - v2.4 ()

-    * Changes to the default settings: "Ligatures=TeX" is now enabled by default with
-      \setmainfont and \setsansfont.
+    * Change the user interface (backwards compatible): instead of

+        \setmainfont[features]{font}

+      you now write

+        \setmainfont{font}[features]

+      The reason for this change is to improve the visual comprehension of the font loading syntax with large numbers of font features.

     * Defaults for symbolic font families like this can now be specified with

         \defaultfontfeatures[\rmfamily]{...}